kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 ]
 </code></pre>

 This first function is called <code>buildNewArrays()</code>: it's important to note that running this function against our data is the catalyst for loading content onto the page.
-In other words, when we run <code>buildNewArrays(temperatureInfo)</code>, it runs other functions that help display the content.
+In other words, when we run <code>buildNewArrays(temperatureInfo)</code>, it runs other functions that help display and format the content.

 <code>buildNewArrays()</code> looks like this:
 <pre><code class="language-javascript">